 - Email and phone follow-up for up to four weeks

-- Dog appointments include a free in-person progress check with Dr. Berger's assistant two weeks after the initial consultation.
+- Appointments include a free in-person progress check with the behavior technician two weeks after the initial consultation.
 This progress check will provide continued support with implementing the behavior modification plan.

 Follow-up Consultations: Priced by the hour and according to the pet’s needs